Generating Functions in $\mathbb{R}^{2n}$ and the Hatcher-Waldhausen map: Introduction

 \section{Introduction}

-In this paper we describe how to construct a generating family (also called generating function) quadratic at infinity for any exact Lagrangian $\Ll \subset \C^n=T^*\R^n$ equal to the zero-section $\R^n$ outside a compact set.
-By scaling we can assume that the nontrivial part of $\Ll$ is completely contained in $T^*D^n$ and consider $L\subset T^*D^n$ proper with boundary equal to $S^{n-1}$.
-Alternatively, one can consider this an exact Lagrangian filling of the standard Legendrian unknot $S^{n-1} \subset D^{2n}$.
-By adding a point at $\infty$ to $\Ll$ we also consider the exact Lagrangian submanifold $L^+$ in $T^*S^n$, which is essentially the same as adding a standard handle to the Legendrian filling.
-It follows from the papers \cite{Abou1} and \cite{MySympfib} that $L^+$ is a homotopy sphere.
+In this paper, we describe how to construct a generating function (sometimes called a generating family) quadratic at infinity for any exact Lagrangian $L_\infty \subset \C^n=T^*\R^n$ that equals the zero section $\R^n$ outside a compact set.
+By scaling, we can assume that the nontrivial part of $L_\infty$ is completely contained in $T^*D^n$ and thus we may consider a compact $L\subset T^*D^n$ with boundary $S^{n-1}$.
+Alternatively, one can view this as an exact Lagrangian filling of the standard Legendrian unknot $S^{n-1} \subset D^{2n}$.

+By adding a point at infinity to $L_\infty$, we also consider the exact Lagrangian submanifold $L^+$ in $T^*S^n$, which is essentially the same as adding a standard handle to the Lagrangian filling.
+It follows from the papers~\cite{Abou1} and~\cite{MySympfib} that $L^+$ is a homotopy sphere.
 We conclude that $L$ is in fact contractible, and this will be our starting point.

-The main idea involved is to construct a Hamiltonian isotopy which takes the zero-section $\R^n \subset \R^{2n}$ to a Lagrangian $K$ which contains $L$ - then we appeal to Chaperons broken geodesic approach to conclude that $K$ has a generating family quadratic at infinity (extended in \cite{ref1} to cotangent bundles).
-We then use a cut and paste argument to construct one for $L$.
+The main idea is to construct a Hamiltonian isotopy which takes the zero section $\R^n \subset \R^{2n}$ to a Lagrangian $K$ containing $L$.
+We then appeal to Chaperon's broken geodesic approach from~\cite{MR765426} to conclude that $K$ has a generating function quadratic at infinity (extended in~\cite{ref1} to cotangent bundles).
+We then use a cut-and-paste argument to construct one for $L$.
 This last step requires some control on the primitive of the Liouville form on $K$.
-Indeed, the cutting part will use fiber-wise regular values of this primitive.
-The isotopy and the cut and pasta argument is carried out in Section~\ref{sec:an-infin-dimens} and Section~\ref{sec:cuting-past-gener}.
+Indeed, the cutting part will use fiberwise regular values of the generating function.
+The construction of the isotopy is carried out in Section~\ref{sec:an-infin-dimens}, and the cut-and-paste argument is carried out in Section~\ref{sec:cutting-paste-gener}.

+Before formulating the precise theorem, we need to define which type of generating function we are considering.
+Let $N$ be a compact smooth manifold of dimension $n$, possibly with boundary.
+We will say that a Lagrangian $L \subset T^*N$ has \emph{compact support} if $L$ agrees with the zero section outside a compact set in $T^*N$ which projects to the interior of $N$.
+Similarly, we will say that a Hamiltonian is compactly supported if it has support contained in a compact set in $T^*N$ which projects to the interior of $N$.